maxdome/mxd-swagger/README.md

 require('mxd-swagger')(app, express);
 ```

-The Swagger definition file should be located under `config/swagger.json`.
+The Swagger definition file should be located under `config/swagger.json` or `config/swagger.yml`.

 # Routes

-* `/api-docs`: The swagger API documentation as JSON
+* `/api-docs`: The swagger API documentation as JSON OR YML
 * `/docs`: The swagger UI